-- Be fully aware of their legal responsibilities for ensuring the child in their care attends school every day - Ensure that the child in their care arrives at school punctually, prepared for learning. - Provide clear reasons to the school for any absence which ensures the school can code the child's absence properly and accurately. - Contact the school on the first day of the child's absence as early as possible (and before 9 am) - Avoid making arrangements to remove children from school during term time as this can only be authorised in exceptional circumstances. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence related to the child in their care, including any safeguarding matter. - Adhere to any co-constructed reintegration plan where the child in their care has been absent from school for a longer period.
+- Be fully aware of their legal responsibilities for ensuring the child in their care attends school every day - Ensure that the child in their care arrives at school punctually, prepared for learning. - Provide clear reasons to the school for any absence which ensures the school can code the child's absence properly and accurately. - Contact the school on the first day of the child's absence before the start of the school day. - Avoid making arrangements to remove children from school during term time as this can only be authorised in exceptional circumstances. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence related to the child in their care, including any safeguarding matter. - Adhere to any Part-Time Timetable and/or co-constructed reintegration plan where the child in their care has been absent from school for a longer period.

-School has the responsibility to:r
+School has the responsibility to:

-- Promote pupils' good attendance and reduce absence. - Work to ensure every pupil has good attendance so they can access the education they are entitled to. - Act early with parents/cares and children to address patterns of absence by listening and understanding any barriers to attendance. - Encourage parents to ensure their child attends all learning opportunities regularly and punctually.

-Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities
+- Promote pupils' good attendance and reduce absence. - Work to ensure every pupil has good attendance so they can access the education they are entitled to. - Act early with parents/cares and children to address patterns of absence by listening and understanding any barriers to attendance. - Encourage parents/carers to ensure their child attends all learning opportunities regularly and punctually. - Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities